 If you’re feeling a shiver creeping up your spine, it might be because the spooky season is just around the corner.
 That’s right; it’s once again time to dust the cobwebs off (or keep them on) your favorite Halloween garb.

-From pumpkin carving to consuming copious amounts of candy, Halloween is packed with so much family fun that there’s almost no time to stop and wonder how the festivities began in the first place.
+From pumpkin carving & consuming copious amounts of candy to the numerous Halloween events, this holiday is packed with so much family fun that there’s almost no time to stop and wonder how the festivities began in the first place.
 Get ready, because we’re digging up the roots of your favorite Halloween traditions, just in time for the harrowing holiday.

 As it turns out, Halloween is much older than most people think.
 And although it’s strongly associated with American culture, its roots are European.